Skip to main content

 No. Each application will be treated separately and on its own merits and against other applications received at the time.

-You must notify us immediately, in writing.
-You may only spend the funds on another purpose if the Trust approves.
 Again we will approve this in writing.
 We may request the funds are returned to the Trust.
 Alternatively you may voluntarily return the funds.

+Under the rules of funding you can apply to us no more than 3 months in advance of the project or event taking place.
 We would strongly recommend that you lodge any application at least six weeks prior to the event taking place.
 No funding will be made to any application retrospective which means that NO grant can be made to reimburse money already spent by the grant applicant including deposits.

 No. We fund many different clubs and organisations across the community, although it would be fair to say that the majority of applications received would be from amateur sports clubs, which is then reflected in our funding pattern.
 A full list of our recipients for the last financial year is posted on this website.